-By pressing the automatic station seeker bar AUTOMATIC upward the radio will seek stations in ascending frequencies, by pressing down it will do so in descending frequencies.
-The direction of automatic seeking can be reversed by pressing the bar AUTOMATIC in the respective direction.
+Switch to the desired wave band, press the seek tuning bar SEEK upward to automatically seek stations in ascending frequencies, press downward to do so in descending frequencies.
 In order to arrive at a desired station without stopping, the bar must be held in the desired direction.